Looking for White Van Man

-So I set up a small web site that purported to sell grass seed.
+So I set up a small web site that purported to sell grass seed for tennis courts.

-Grass lies in courts (tennis courts, naturally) and I gave the names of the conspirators to the different varieties that lie in courts.
+I attached the names of the conspirators to the grass seed mixtures that lie in courts (tennis courts, naturally).

 It was intended to be humorous.
 The butts of the jokes also included the Sheriff and my solicitor.